DanielSiptak/adeeco/README.md

 - Download and install current version of Android SDK
 - Checkout source code from [https://github.com/DanielSiptak/adeeco.git]
 - Import projects to eclipse with Android SDK and ADT support
-- Android activity to run `AdeecoActivity.java` in `cz.cuni.mff.ms.dsiptak.adeecolib` package
+- Android activity to run `AdeecoActivity.java` in `cz.cuni.mff.ms.dsiptak.adeeco` package
 - Create new `Android Virtual Device` with Android version higher than HoneyComb (Android 3.0)

 ## Project structure
 There are several eclipse projects currently available.
-- `AdeecoLib` Main project combining jdeeco source code with android application code.
+- `Adeeco` Main project combining jjdeeco project with android application code.
 - `android-support-v7-appcompat` Support project to enable compatibility for versions below 3.0 (Currently disabled)
-- `jjdeeco` Support project for developing jGroups based knowledge repository for JDEECo.
+- `jjdeeco` Support project for developing jGroups based knowledge repository for JDEECo and servers as source for Adeeco project.

-`jjdeeco` project is standard java project and therefore it can be run without Android environment.
-This is easing developing of Jgroups knowledge repository.
-Currently the source code has to be manually synchronized to `AdeecoLib` but this will be changed.

 ##Demo application
-Current `AdeecoLib` application is serving as demo for starting cloud demo from JDEECo.
+Current `Adeeco` application is serving as demo for starting cloud demo from JDEECo.
 It is starting components and ensembles independently of each other.

 ##Development status
-ADEECo is fully working on device locally.
-JGroups implementation of Knowledge Repository is under development and with it possibility for multi device communication.
+Currently Replication and Merging of multiple deveice is working.
+Creation of eventbus enviroment and locking is to be done.

 ##References

 * https://github.com/d3scomp/JDEECo